 See our unit's label here.

 The Brother MFC-J4335DW is among the best all-in-one inkjet printers for home use.
 It yields a large number of prints, doesn't cost much to maintain, and produces high-quality documents.
-For photo printing, it's outstanding at producing fine details, but there are many printers in its class with a wider color range and better color accuracy.
+It's fine for casual or at-home photo printing, as photos look vibrant, and it does a good job reproducing fine details, but there are many printers in its class with a wider color range and better color accuracy.

 For more options, check out our recommendations for the best home printers, the best all-in-one printers, and the best inkjet printers.